 We are currently in the airport, waiting for Maryrose, who will arrive around 1pm. it’s about 11:00 am right now.
 Getting to this point was an adventure.

 Woke at 7:30, and we were out the door around 8, if not slightly before.
 We walked to the North station (saw the McDonalds that eluded us last night), walked right in again (tickets are for suckers), and after a little while, found where our train was.
 Only it didn’t appear to have anyone on it… After a little while we heard the overhead announcer lady mention that the train to the airport was loading at an upstairs gate (32, I think).
 So we rushed out and ran up, and made it to that train instead.
 Apparently the train people are on strike or something, and it’s got some of us a bit nervous (as we’re pretty much stuck here without a train).
 Also, we’re supposed to take the eurail to Italy, an d if that doesn’t happen we’re in trouble.
 (I’ve heard rumors of hitchhiking, which sounds sketchy) Anyway, we finally made it to the airport, and it turns out that they hadn’t set a meeting point, she wasn’t sure which terminal, let alone gate, she was arriving at, and wasn’t exactly sure she’ remember what she looked like… Not kewl.
 So we took the first stop at the airport, and started walking. (remember, we’ve got all our shit strapped to our backs) After about 20 minutes in one terminal, we hop in a shuttle bus, and go to the second terminal.. we check that for 20 minutes, end up in the train station, still no sign of her.
 We grab another shuttle bus to the 3rd terminal (technically, terminal 2, we went 1-3-2), then looked around, took a shuttle bus to a different section of that same terminal (this terminal was huge, with different sections laid out all over the place, much of it not interconnected.
 We arrive at section A of terminal 2, I believe, and while walking Mindy shows the signs of seeing someone she knows, and there was much rejoicing.
 The 4 of us then headed to McDonalds in the airport.
+I am a big fan of the new POS systems, or kassensysteme as they say in Germany, at McDonalds.
+If you haven’t been since they have been installed in restaurants worldwide, they are like interactive menu’s and ordering touchscreens and they make the whole ordering process so much easier.
 I had le Big Mac.. and I took a picture of the menu, to prove stupid trivial pursuit wrong, and Pulp fiction right. the question in trivial Pursuit is “what is a Big Mac called in France” I answered “le Big Mac”.
 The answer on the card “Royale”.
 I reply “no, that’s a quarter pounder.”
 “That’s not what the card says.” “look, a big macs a big mac, but they call it ‘le Big mac’.
 A quarter pounder is a Royale, cause they don’t know what the f^(!< a Quarter pounder is, cause they're on the metric system."
 "It was the Moops."

 After lunch, we decide to just stick around for Maryrose who arrives at 1:05, so we walk around for a while, then find out where she’s landing (an inspired idea, the whole “asking someone else who would actually know”, then hopped on another shuttle bus, and ended up here, at Terminal 1.
 Now we’re sitting in a small cafe like place, filled with smoke, and waiting.
 Mindy’s playing Wario warez Inc, Becky was writing in her journal, and is now staring off into space, and I’m writing here.
 Now I’m either going to nap, or play cards.